LouFreyInstitute/aurora/README.md

-# aurora
+# Aurora
-Style library for Lou Frey Institute websites
+A styles and components library for Lou Frey Institute websites.